Robicus/gse-study/IDS and Traffic Analysis Domain/Analyze Traffic/analyze_traffic.md

 (tcp.flags.syn == 1) and (tcp.flags.ack == 0)
 ```

-Pro tip: Resulting conversations from the above filter can be color-coded with Wireshark's color feature.
+Pro tip: Resulting conversations from the above filter can be color-coded with Wireshark's color feature, to allow for quicker identification of distinct conversations and streams.

 Looking for ARP and gratuitous ARP: